cesarkohl/electron/docs/api/browser-window.md

 Returns `boolean` - Whether the window is visible to the user.

+For a window to be visible, it must be visible to the user in the foreground of the app, which means that it should not be minimized or occluded.

 #### `win.isModal()`

 Returns `boolean` - Whether current window is a modal window.